-- After school detentions take place on a Tuesday, with catch up on a Thursday, 3.00-4.00. - The Behaviour Administrator must text home to remind parents about the sanction, giving 24 hours' notice.
-They will supply all staff with a working list on Tuesdays and Thursdays. - Students are expected to attend the detention on Tuesday in the first instance. - All staff members are requested to remind pupils throughout the day to attend detention. - To ensure the smooth running of the sanction system all staff must escort the pupils who are on the detention list to detention at 3.00. - A missed Tuesday detention will result in an automatic Thursday detention. - The Duty SLT supervisor will follow up missed detentions and any misbehaviour in detention with the pupil concerned and contact parents as appropriate. - The staff detention rota is in the Staff Planner.
+- After school detentions take place on a Tuesday or a Thursday, 3.15-4.15. - The Behaviour Wizard will email parents/carers about the sanction giving 24 hours' notice.
+They will supply all staff with a working list on Tuesdays and Thursdays. - All staff members are requested to remind pupils throughout the day to attend detention. - To ensure the smooth running of the sanction system all staff must escort the pupils who are on the detention list to detention at 3.15. - A missed Tuesday detention will result in an automatic period in reflect. - The Duty SLT supervisor will follow up missed detentions and any misbehaviour in detention with the pupil concerned and contact parents as appropriate. - The staff detention rota is in the Staff Planner.
 It is the responsibility of the member of staff to find a replacement should they know in advance that they cannot attend.